ptarco/ptarco.github.com/source/_posts/2013-09-03-writing-and-publishing-node-dot-js-modules.markdown

 ## Write

-If you have one lib and you want share with the other programs, it's time to create a module.
-It's very simple but you need known some rules.
+If you have a library and you want to share with the other programs, it's time to create a module.
+It's very simple but you have to known some rules.

 ### Structure